mox17/visual-reqm2-electron/doc/VQL.md

 This effective limits the search to a sub-tree within the full trace.

-Notice that `term1` can select one or more specobjects, so having groups of trees is possible.
+Notice that `term1` can select one or more specobjects, so having groups of specobject trees is possible.

 A similar search can be done with `ancestors_of( term1, term2 )` (can be abbreviated to `ao( term1, term2 )`).
 This finds related specobjects by following the 'uplinks'.